inertiajs/inertia/README.md

 #### Things to note

 * All navigation (including form submissions) is encapsulated within the Frame component.
+To "break out" of a Frame, make the request on a different router.
+Frame components export their router via `frame.router`.
 * When making a request from within a Frame, the `X-Inertia-Referer` header contains the URL of the frame.
 Use this instead of calling `redirect_back`, if you want to redirect the user back.

 #### Props